-AC_R is the adopted charge rate for each defined use for a material change of use or building work for residential development stated in section 8.3 (Adopted charge rate).
+AC_R is the adopted charge rate for each defined use for a material change of use or building work for residential development stated in section 8.3 (Council adopted charge rate).

 Q_R is the residential quantity for each defined use.